Proof of stake: Chain-based PoS

 The smaller amount of calculations required for solving the puzzle for high-value stakeholders helps to avoid excessive hardware.

 Nominated PoS (NPoS)

 Also known as "committee-based", this scheme involves an election of a committee of validators using a verifiable random function with probabilities of being elected higher with higher stake.
 Validators then randomly take turns producing blocks.
 NPoS is utilized by Ouroboros Praos and BABE.

+In addition, Polkadot uses a deterministic variant of NPoS, where the validators are elected using a variant of Phragmen's voting rule.

 BFT-based PoS

 The outline of the BFT PoS "epoch" (adding a block to the chain) is as follows: